n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 (UiLib here is an interface that describes all UI library API we can use)

 Then imagine you have a notification window with a button.
-THe button can be the one of three
+The button can be one of three types:
-types:

 ```typescript
 // lists/button.ts